christinametalouli/Asymmetric_Encryption_RSA/README.md

 # Asymmetric_Encryption_RSA
-Encryption using the asymmetric algorithm RSA, create a massage and sending it from A to B, in kali linux (openssl)
+Encryption using the asymmetric algorithm RSA, create a message and sending it from A to B, in kali linux (openssl)

 Using openssl we are going to implement an asymmetric encryption rsa, with key generator.